rasmenis/Digital-Portfolio-Term4/BUSINESS COMMUNICATION/Reflection_Business Communication.md

 ## Situation
 As part of the *Work Readiness and Professional Development* module, I completed a **Business Communication assessment** designed to test my understanding of key communication principles used in professional environments.
-The activity focused on **formal language, tone in emails, non-verbal communication,** and **virtual meeting etiquette** — all of which are essential skills for workplace success.
+The activity focused on **formal language, tone in emails, non-verbal communication,** and **virtual meeting etiquette**, all of which are essential skills for workplace success.

 ---